Why Do I Need To Replace My RV Awning Fabric?

 For instance, they will say the fabric is for a 12-foot awning.
 This is for the total length of the entire awning, including the arms.

-Normally in the description, they will tell you what the actual length of the camper awning fabric is, which is normally around 10 inches shorter.
+Normally, they will tell you in the specifications what the actual length of the camper awning fabric is.
+It’s normally around 10 inches shorter.

-Make sure it’s not longer than what your end cap to end cap measurement is and you should be good to go.
+If you make sure it’s not longer than what your end cap to end cap measurement is, you should be good to go.

 See Also: Best RV Awning Cleaners That Actually Work Reviewed